lumagateinc/Resource-Scheduler/docs/README.md

 - [Resource Scheduler Licensing](#resource-scheduler-licensing)
 - [Frequently Asked Questions](#frequently-asked-questions)
 - [Registered Partner Program](#registered-partner-program)

+## A Note on Azure Managed Apps<!-- omit in toc -->

+The Resource Scheduler is an **Azure managed application**, a feature unique to Microsoft Azure.
+It is similar to a solution template in the Marketplace, with one key difference.
+With a managed application, the resources are deployed to a resource group that's managed by the publisher of the app (Lumagate, in this case), so we can ensure your app is always up-to-date.
+The resource group is present in your subscription, but an identity in the publisher's tenant has access to the resource group.

+>**IMPORTANT**: This does NOT grant Lumagate permissions of any kind over your resources outside the resource group hosting the Resource Scheduler.

 ## Scope of a Resource Scheduler instance<!-- omit in toc -->

 A Resource Scheduler instance is associated to a single Azure Active Directory (AD) tenant.
 A Resource Scheduler instance can manage schedules for starting and stopping VMs in ALL Azure subscriptions associated with an Azure AD tenant.
 In other words: